A life-changing experience for groups

 Our Bring-A-Meal (BAM) program provides meals for men, women, and children — while providing a life-changing volunteer experience for community groups.
 We partner with volunteer groups of all sizes, including churches, restaurants, families, and corporations.

-Get started by organizing groups of up to 8 volunteers to bring a meal once a month.
+Get started by organizing groups of up to 8 volunteers to bring a meal.
 Our trained kitchen staff members are available to help you cook your meal, too!
+Ready to get started?
+Fill out the BAM Interest Form.

 Our guests love special meals themed for a holiday or just for fun!
 Put on a luau or Mexican fiesta, or bring in music and dessert.
 With personalized help from the BAM Specialist, your group can be involved in the entire creative process of the dining experience for our guests!
 Use your own menu or, take all of the guess work out of your event and use one of our premade menus.